Competency 3. Decision Making

 Decision-making is important in every role but the quality of the decisions you make will inform the panel about your ability.

-You don't need to answer all of these questions, but if decision making is a component in the job you are applying for, you will want to prepare answers to these interview questions to showcase your experience and effectiveness in decision making.
+If decision making is a component in the job you are applying for, you will want to prepare answers that showcase your effectiveness in decision making.

 Decision-Making Interview Questions

-Think about a time when you had a number of different choices or directions you could choose for a project, to solve a problem, or to hold an event.
-Walk us through the process you followed to make your decision about the appropriate direction to choose.
+Think about a time when you had a number of different options for a project or to solve a problem.
+Walk us through the process you followed in order to make your decision about the most appropriate direction to choose.
 This is an opportunity to reveal your thinking in certain circumstances and how you weigh up options and align priorities.

 Think about an occasion when you needed to choose between two or three equally viable paths to accomplish a goal.
 How did you make your decision about the path to follow?

 Think about a time when you had several options from which to choose, but none of them were sufficient to meet your goal.
 How did you decide which option to follow then?
 Or what was the alternative you cam up with?

-Faced with a choice between qualified candidates for a promotion, a lateral move, a project leader, or a new hire, describe how you made your choice.
+Faced with a choice between qualified candidates for a promotion, a lateral mover, a project leader, or a new hire, describe how you made your choice.

 Describe the process you followed to pick the college you attended.

-How will you decide whether to accept a job offer should an employer offer you a job that you think is a good match for your skills and preferred workplace?
+How will you decide whether or not to accept a job offer should an employer offer you a job that you think is a good match for your skills and preferred workplace?

 Do you have a process or a methodology that you use when you are making decisions?